 Over the past couple of years, there has been a movement for music instrument companies to release “toy synths”, such as the Teenage Engineering OP-Z and Korg Volca Series.
 These toy synths are generally much smaller, cheaper, and more approachable than their full-size counterparts, and do not skimp when it comes to the feature set.
 I’ve had the chance to play around with a lot of these synths over the last year, and have had a lot of fun with them all.
 Unfortunately, even these toy synths range in the $200 - $1500 range, so unless I want to burn through my savings, it’s not really realistic to collect them all.

 The KELPIE, like other toy synths, is fun and approachable.
-But unlike other toy synths, it’s completely designed to be interfaced with a keyboard (or another MIDI device).
-There is no hardware touch-keyboard, or push-button keyboard, saving a bunch of space.
-It’s polyphonic, so any player who’s used to playing the piano will feel very comfortable.
-But it also has a monophonic option.
-There are no preset sounds, banks, sequencers, or digital menus on the device, keeping it straightforward, simple, but also incredibly useful for beginners to advanced players.
+But unlike others, it requires an external MIDI input (such as a keyboard or another MIDI device).
+There is no hardware touch-keyboard, or push-button keyboard, saving a good amount of space.
+It’s polyphonic, so any player who’s used to playing the piano will feel very comfortable, but it also has a monophonic option.
+There are no preset sounds, banks, sequencers, or digital menus on the device, keeping it straightforward and simple, but also incredibly useful for beginners to advanced users.
 As the owner of a super-nifty 12-voice analog synthesizer, I can honestly say that I never touch the preset sounds and spend most of my time twiddling knobs and messing around the modules.
 The KELPIE is completely plug-and-play, requiring only a power supply and MIDI connection.
 It also features a stereo ⅛” headphone output, as well as a stereo 1⁄4” line output for direct connection to an amplifier.

 What’s up with the name?